 We will now review, in somewhat greater detail, the weapons carried into battle, and the ordnance (ammunition) they fired, by the infantry and the supporting artillery and cavalry arms.

 For the infantry throughout the war, the standard firearm was a 56 in (1.42 m) long, 9.5 lb (~4.27 kg) muzzle-loading, single shot musket with either a rifled or a smoothbore barrel.

 An 18 in.
 (45.72 cm) bayonet, attached at the muzzle, enabled the soldier to wield his firearm like a sword during close quarters combat.
-The bayonets generally attached to the right of the muzzle, not below as in today’s weapons, to prevent interference with the soldier’s access to the rammer which was held underneath the barrel.
+The bayonets generally attached to the muzzle with the blade to the right, not below as in today’s weapons, to prevent interference with the soldier’s access to the rammer which was held underneath the barrel.

 Repeating Infantry Weapons

 Breech-loading firearms, where the projectile was directly inserted at the bottom of the barrel, had been known and/or used for centuries.
 However repeating firearms – where several bullets were loaded all at once and fired, one at a time, at a quicker rate than that of muskets – came into prevalence during the American Civil War.
 Unfortunately, they were not available in large quantities.
 This was due to a long-standing aversion by the Ordnance Department to the possible waste of ammunition as a result of such rapid rates of fire.
 Therefore, proportionately few infantry units had repeating firearms.

 These weapons generally fired metallic cartridges, rather than the paper cartridges of muzzle-loaders.

 Saber bayonets, roughly the same size as those for the muzzle-loaders, were available for at least a few breech-loading firearms (Sharps 1859 Model, for example), but these firearms were made for greater firepower rather than for hand-to-hand combat.